joakimk/toniq/README.md

 ## The jobs are assumed to be reentrant!

-You must ensure your jobs are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
-This means they must be runnable more than once without any undesired sideeffects.
+You must ensure your jobs are [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)), in order words they must be runnable more than once without any undesired sideeffects.

 * Jobs will be run again if they fail as part of the retries feature
 * The erlang process could be killed in the middle of running a job